GongT/baobao/@idlebox/common/etc/common.api.md

 export function normalizeArray<T>(input: T | T[]): T[];

 // Warning: (tsdoc-unnecessary-backslash) A backslash can only be used to escape a punctuation character
-// Warning: (ae-missing-release-tag) "normalizePath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "normalizePath" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function normalizePath(p: string): string;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "objectPath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "objectPath" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function objectPath(obj: object, path: string): any;

-// Warning: (ae-missing-release-tag) "oneDay" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "oneDay" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const oneDay = 86400000;

-// Warning: (ae-missing-release-tag) "oneHour" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "oneHour" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const oneHour = 1440000;

-// Warning: (ae-missing-release-tag) "oneMinute" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "oneMinute" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const oneMinute = 60000;

-// Warning: (ae-missing-release-tag) "oneSecond" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "oneSecond" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const oneSecond = 1000;

-// Warning: (ae-missing-release-tag) "oneWeek" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "oneWeek" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const oneWeek = 604800000;